Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Computational experiments

-We generate random graphs $G$, and solve the SDP \reff{hmgsdp:prime}-\reff{hmgsdp:dual} which is equivalent to its SOS relaxation by applying Algorithm~\ref{alg:Newton-CG}.
-The generation of random graphs is in the similar way as in Bomze and De Klerk \cite[Section~6]{BdK02}.
+We generate random graphs $G$, and solve the SDP relaxation of \reff{af(G):M-S}.
+The generation of random graphs is in a similar way as in Bomze and De Klerk \cite[Section~6]{BdK02}.
 For $n=20, 30, 40, 50, 60$, we generate random graphs $G=(V,E)$ with $|V|=n$.
 Select a random subset $M\subset V$ with $|M|=n/2$.
 The edges $e_{ij}(\{i,j\} \not\subset M)$ are generated with probability $\half$.
 The computational results are in Table \ref{stab:test}.
-The first column is the number of vertices, the second column is the size of the resulting SDP \reff{hmgsdp:prime}-\reff{hmgsdp:dual}, the third column is the number of generated instances, and the last column is the minimum, median and maximum time consumed by the computer.

-As we can see from Table \ref{stab:test}, for $n=20$, solving \reff{hmgsdp:prime}-\reff{hmgsdp:dual} takes a couple of minutes; for $n=30$, it takes about four to ninety minutes; for $n=40$, it takes about twenty minutes to five hours; for $n=50$, it takes about twenty five hours; for $n=60$, it takes about seventy five hours.
-In all the instances, we get correct stability numbers via solving the SOS relaxation of \reff{af(G):M-S}.
+As one can see, for $n=20,30,40,50$, solving \reff{hmgsdp:prime}-\reff{hmgsdp:dual} takes less than half an hour; for $n=60,70$, it takes a few hours; for $n=80,90$, it takes $7$ to $19$ hours.
+In all the instances, we get correct stability numbers.
+All the SDP relaxations themselves are also solved successively.

 \end{exm}